winkelstein/ttt-ethereum/README.md

 npx hardhat run --network localhost scripts/deploy.ts
 ```

-Second command gives contract address that you have to provide to the CONTRACT_ADDRESS in frontend/src/web3-sdk/Contract.ts file.
+Second command gives contract address that you have to provide to the const CONTRACT_ADDRESS in frontend/src/web3-sdk/Contract.ts file.